x

 November 15, 2021

 Alcoholism and opioid addiction remain major health concerns in the U.S. and worldwide, with the number of alcohol and opioid-related overdose deaths reaching alarming levels.
-And this issue has seemingly worsened since the recent COVID-19 outbreak and its related social distancing and quarantining protocols.
 According to the Centers for Disease Control and Prevention (CDC), around 81,230 overdose deaths occurred in the U.S. from June 2019 to May 2020, the highest ever recorded in 12 months.

 The increase in substance misuse and overdose deaths emphasizes the importance of addiction maintenance treatments.
 Although various treatment options are currently available to treat Alcohol Use Disorder (AUD) and Opioid Use Disorder (OUD), medical institutes worldwide are still invested in identifying innovative treatment methods to improve convenience and the chances of long-term sobriety.
 One such innovative treatment method to come out lately is naltrexone implants.